-Propositional graphs in the tradition of the SNePS family [Shapiro and Rapaport, 1992] are graphs in which every wellformed expression in the knowledge base, including individual constants, functional terms, atomic formulas, or nonatomic formulas (which we will refer to as "rules"), is represented by a node in the graph.
+Propositional graphs in the tradition of the SNePS family [20] are graphs in which every well-formed expression in the knowledge base, including individual constants, functional terms, atomic formulas, and non-atomic formulas (which we will refer to as "rules"), is represented by a node in the graph.
 A rule is represented in the graph as a node for the rule itself (henceforth, a rule node), nodes for the argument formulas, and arcs emanating from the rule node, terminating at the argument nodes.
 Arcs are labeled with an indication of the role the argument plays in the rule, itself.
 Every node is labeled with an identifier.
 Nodes representing individual constants, proposition symbols, function symbols, or relation symbols are labeled with the symbol itself.
-Nodes representing functional terms or non-atomic formulas are labeled wft i, for some integer, i.1 No two nodes represent syntactically identical expressions; rather, if there are multiple occurrences of one subexpression in one or more other expressions, the same node is used in all cases.
+Nodes representing functional terms or non-atomic formulas are labeled wft i, for some integer, i.1 An exclamation mark, "!", is appended to the label if the proposition is true in the KB.
+No two nodes represent syntactically identical expressions; rather, if there are multiple occurrences of one subexpression in one or more other expressions, the same node is used in all cases.